Cost management in the age of digital disruption

 Digital disruption viewed as external risk

 To avoid falling behind, companies in every part of the world should understand the potential impact so they can capitalize on the opportunities, particularly with regard to automation, analytics, and cognitive technology.
-Unlike traditional tactical and structural cost approaches—which may be nearing or past their peak—cost solutions based on exponential technologies are just emerging and have the potential to deliver increasing savings over time.
+Unlike traditional tactical and structural cost approaches—which may be nearing or past their peak—cost solutions based on next-generation technologies are just emerging and have the potential to deliver increasing savings over time.

-As digital technologies enable increased innovation in business and operating models, disrupting entire industries, companies may be able to see sustainable cost savings of 30 percent or more.
+As next-generation technologies enable increased innovation in business and operating models, disrupting entire industries, companies may be able to see sustainable cost savings of 30 percent or more.
 In an increasingly digital world, disruption is unavoidable.
 To thrive, companies should become their own disrupters—rather than allow other companies to disrupt them.